Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Applicability regions for dispersion relations

 \subsubsection{Lehmann ellipses for the partial-wave expansion in internal variables}

 In contrast to the fixed-$t$ case, now $t'$ also changes in $\im F(s',t')$ simultaneously with the integration variable $s'$.
-Thus, for a given $a$, neither $s'$ nor $t'$ are fixed, but instead, they determine, for a given $a$, the value of the parameter
+Thus, for a given $a$, neither $s'$ nor $t'$ are fixed, but instead, they determine the value of the parameter

 that characterizes the hyperbola in the Mandelstam plane.
 Thus, the applicability constraints will be given in terms of this parameter.

 \begin{itemize} \item{\it Internal $s$-channel partial-wave expansion}